Financial-Times/origami-website/_tutorials/manual-build.md

 With the exception of JavaScript-only components, all of Origami's components rely on markup.
 This markup, combined with the styling and the functionality, is what determines how a component will look and behave on a page.
 So before we can style anything, we'll need to add some component markup to our page.

-[o-grid](https://registry.origami.ft.com/components/o-grid) will determine how our content sits on our page.
+<a href="https://registry.origami.ft.com/components/o-grid" class="o-typography-link--external">o-grid</a> will determine how our content sits on our page.
 To begin, let's add the following to the `<body>` in our `index.html`:

 <pre><code class="o-syntax-highlight--html">&lt;div class="o-grid-container">
 	&lt;div class="o-grid-row o-typography-wrapper" data-o-grid-colspan="center 8">